 Before we get into the specifics, here is a small tip for you.
 Always look out for an accountant who has experience working with a small business.
 Usually, small business accounting is not an easy nut to crack.
 They are complex and needs hands-on expertise in different aspects.
 So, find an accountant who has this experience.

 It is going to come in handy for you in the future.
-Let us see what all questions you can ask an accountant.
+Let us see what all questions to ask an accountant.

 1. What should be the structure of my business?